Lorenzo Sonego: 2022: Drop in rankings, three Major third rounds, third ATP title

-2023: Fifth top 10 win
+2023: 100th career wins, Miami & French Opens fourth rounds

 Sonego started his 2023 season at the Adelaide International 1.
 He retired during the second set of his first-round match against third seed and world No. 7, Daniil Medvedev, due to a right arm injury.
 At the Adelaide International 2, he lost in the first round to Jack Draper.
 At the Australian Open, he lost in the second round to 10th seed and world No. 11, Hubert Hurkacz, in five sets.

 In February, Sonego competed at the Open Sud de France.
 He reached the quarterfinals where he lost to second seed, world No. 17, compatriot, and eventual champion, Jannik Sinner.
 In Rotterdam, he was defeated in the first round by third seed, world No. 8, and defending champion, Félix Auger-Aliassime.
 At the Qatar ExxonMobil Open, he put up a fight, but he lost in the first round to two-time champion, former world No. 1, and eventual finalist, Andy Murray, in three sets, despite having three match points in the third set.
 At the Dubai Championships, he upset fourth seed and world No. 9, Félix Auger-Aliassime, in the second round for his first top 10 win of the season.
 He was eliminated in the quarterfinals by seventh seed and world No. 16, Alexander Zverev.

+At the 2023 BNP Paribas Open he lost to Jason Kubler.
+In Miami he defeated Dominic Thiem and upset 23rd seed Dan Evans to reach the third round, recording his 100th career win.
+Next he defeated 12th seed Frances Tiafoe in straight sets to move to the fourth round, where he lost to Francisco Cerúndolo.

+At the 2023 French Open he reached the fourth round for a second time in his career defeating world No. 7 Andrey Rublev in a five set thriller rallying from two sets to love down for the first time in his career, his first top-10 win at a Major.

+At the 2023 Rolex Shanghai Masters he defeated qualifier Philip Sekulic and again tenth seed Frances Tiafoe to reach the third round for a third time in the season at a Masters 1000 level.